Designation confirms that a post-secondary program of study:

 Joint programs with partner institutions

-Please contact Advanced Education’s International Education and Intergovernmental Coordination Branch if you are interested in creating a joint program for international students with an institution in another province.
+Please contact Advanced Education’s International and Industry Collaboration Unit if you are interested in creating a joint program for international students with another institution.
 Typically, both institutions must be designated to receive international students.

 Choose appropriate representation